almustaphasaidu/Anas-yahuza-/PRIVACY_POLICY.md

 restart-related functionality so scheduled reminders, notifications, downloads, and audio playback can continue to work as intended.

-### Internet Access
+### Internet Access and Third-Party Services

-The app has internet permission and includes networking functionality.
-Internet access may be used when a feature needs to retrieve online content or communicate with an external resource.

-Anas Yahuza does not use a developer-owned backend server or developer-operated user database.
+The app uses HTTPS for all network connections.
+Anas Yahuza has no developer-owned backend server or user database.
+Features that need online content communicate directly with these third parties, each with its own privacy practices:

+- **OpenStreetMap tile server (`tile.openstreetmap.org`)** — Qibla map
+  tiles are fetched centered on your position, so tile coordinates and your IP address are transmitted to OSM.
+Purpose: app functionality.
+- **`api.aladhan.com`** — prayer times, requested with fixed default
+  coordinates (not your live location) plus date and calculation method.
+- **`api.alquran.cloud`** — Quran verse translations, requested by
+  surah/ayah number only.

 ### Audio and Media

 The app provides Quran/Islamic audio functionality and may play audio in the background.
-Media playback services may continue operating while the app is not visible so that audio can play correctly.

-The Android manifest supplied for this policy does not request microphone permission.
+The app does not request microphone permission and does not access your personal audio files, photos, contacts, or messages.

 ### Local App Data

-The app may store preferences, settings, downloaded content, and other information required for app functionality locally on your device.
+The app stores preferences, settings, bookmarks, downloaded content, and other information required for app functionality locally on your device only.

 ## Accounts

 Anas Yahuza does not require users to create an account or sign in to use the app.
+There is no login, inside or outside the app.

-## Advertising
+## Advertising and Analytics

-Anas Yahuza does not include advertising based on the project configuration provided for this policy.
+Anas Yahuza includes no advertising SDKs and no analytics or crash- reporting SDKs.

 ## Children's Privacy

-Anas Yahuza is an Islamic utility and educational application.
-We do not knowingly operate a developer-owned system for collecting personal information from children.
+Anas Yahuza is committed to follow the Google Play Families Policy.
+Location is optional and permission-gated, which keeps the app usable for all age groups when permission is denied.
 Parents and guardians should supervise children's use of device permissions and online features where appropriate.

 ## Data Security

+All data transmitted by the app uses encrypted HTTPS connections.
-Because Anas Yahuza does not operate a developer-owned backend server or account database, the app does not maintain a central developer database of user accounts or personal information.
-Information stored locally is also subject to the security of the user's device and Android operating system.
+Because there is no developer-owned backend or account database, there is no central developer store of user accounts or personal information.
+Information stored locally is also subject to the security of your device and the Android operating system.

-## Third-Party Services

-Some app features or Flutter packages may interact with operating-system services or external online resources.
-Those external services may have their own privacy practices.
-This policy does not claim that all network traffic remains on the device; rather, Anas Yahuza does not send user information to a backend server operated by the app developer.

-## Your Choices
+## Data Deletion — Your Choices

-You can control permissions such as location and notifications through Android settings.
-You may also uninstall Anas Yahuza at any time to remove the application and its locally stored app data, subject to Android's normal storage and backup behavior.
+You control permissions such as location and notifications through Android settings.
+To delete all app data, use **Settings → Clear All Data** inside the app, or uninstall Anas Yahuza.
+This removes settings, bookmarks, cache, and downloaded content from your device, subject to Android's normal storage and backup behavior.
+Location data is held only in memory while the Qibla feature runs and is not retained on any developer server.

 ## Changes to This Privacy Policy